noahehall/theBookOfNoah/0current/security/oauth.md

     - ID tokens: should contain profile info
       - must be a JWT
       - is highly structured with strict properties & naming conventions in the claims in the token payload
+      - genereally contains the same info as an access token, but includes more information

   - userinfo endpoints: for retrieving user info, generally contains the same info in the ID token
   - grant types